sensu/sensu-docs/content/sensu-go/6.3/operations/deploy-sensu/cluster-sensu.md

 linkTitle: "Run a Sensu Cluster"
 guide_title: "Run a Sensu cluster"
 type: "guide"
-description: "Clustering improves Sensu's availability, reliability, and durability.
-It can help you cope with the loss of a backend node, prevent data loss, and distribute the network load of agents.
-Read the guide to configure a Sensu cluster."
+description: "Read this guide to configure a Sensu cluster, which helps cope with the loss of a backend node, prevent data loss, and distribute the network load of agents."
 weight: 70
 version: "6.3"
 product: "Sensu Go"